Arrive at the airport for your overnight flight to Penang via Kuala Lumpur.

 This morning we visit the Bornean Sun Bear Conservation Centre, a sanctuary for the endangered Borneo Sun Bear, set within more than six acres of enclosed forest.
 Next, we visit the Sepilok Orangutan Rehabilitation Centre, the largest of its kind in the world and a highlight of our tour.
 The aim of the centre is to reintroduce orangutans into the wild and, as such, it is open to the forest, so orangutans are free to come and go as they please.
 There is a smaller more enclosed area where younger individuals are cared for.

-This morning, we catch the short flight to Kota Kinabalu on the western side of Borneo and transfer to our luxurious home for the next three nights, the outstanding five-star Shangri-La Rasa Ria Resort & Spa, with breakfast.
-All our rooms overlook the beautiful pool and gardens.
+This morning, we catch the short flight to Kota Kinabalu on the western side of Borneo and transfer to our luxurious home for the next three nights, where all our rooms overlook the beautiful pool and gardens.

 View hotel details

-5* Shangri-La's Rasa Ria Resort & Spa - Kota Kinabalu
+5* Shangri-La Rasa Ria Resort & Spa - Kota Kinabalu

 You have two free days to enjoy the large sandy beach and extensive swimming pools at your hotel.
-There is also a 400-acre nature reserve with its own walking paths adjacent to the resort, as well as an 18-hole championship golf course and a superb spa.
+There is also a 400-acre nature reserve with its own walking paths adjacent to the resort, as Penang Hill Shangri La Rasa Ria Resort well as an 18-hole championship golf course and a superb spa.
 Choose from five restaurants and two bars – this is the best spot to watch the spectacular sunset over the South China Sea.
+(B)

 You arrive back in the UK early this morning.

 Along with your experienced and knowledgeable tour manager and local experts, you’ll discover so much on our award-winning Classic tours, offering the best value for money way for you to explore the world.

 Our tour managers have been rated as the best in the business for their knowledge and experience and will go above and beyond to ensure every aspect of your holiday runs smoothly – so all you need to worry about is your packing.